akmarzhan1/kanban-board/README.md

 # Kanban Board
 Below is a screenshot of the implementation with three sections: "To-do", "Doing," and "Done."
 The app can:
 * create new tasks (with description and due date);
-* move tasks from any column to any other column (e.g., from "Done" to "To-do";
+* move tasks from any column to any other column (e.g., from "Done" to "To-do");
 * delete tasks from any column;
 * log in users;
 * log out users;